UX-Society/Get-Started/started.md

 Then go to your own project clone on github and pull (`git pull`) request the main branch in order to review changes and request for main changes
 - Note: any commits after the pull request will automatically added until the pull request is closed

-After your changes have been (hopefully) accepted and merged, update your own project in VCS > Update project to sync other people's changes
+After your changes have been (hopefully) accepted and merged, update your own project in VCS > Update project to sync other people's changes.
+   - change your local file to have the real master instead of your forked master with `git remote set-url origin git@github.com:UX-Society/nsu-website.git` before updating with Webstorm
+    - don't forget to change back to your own branch by running the same command with your branch url

 Make sure to commit often and itemize changes